-Reduce sewer or drain losses in your basement by checking drainage, reducing backflow and installing a sump pump.
+Help reduce sewer or drain losses in your basement by checking drainage, reducing backflow and installing a sump pump.

-Like many questions around home maintenance, when it comes to sewer problems, prevention is the best solution.
+Like many questions around home maintenance, when it comes to sewer backup, prevention is the best solution.
 Considering how much damage can be caused by water in your basement, it makes sense to spend a little time testing out your drainage system and addressing any problems before a catastrophe occurs.

 Make sure your drainage system works

 Often, water in your home comes down to preventable drainage problems.
 A few hours of work could keep the water out.
 Review this checklist to help:

 - Your home's gutter downspouts should extend at least 10 feet away from the foundation of the house so water is carried away from basement walls.